This post may contain affiliate links. Read our privacy policy.

 Garlic Herb Roast Beef with an amazing compound butter turns out perfectly tender and incredibly flavorful.
 This easy roast beef recipe includes all my tips and tricks for making the best roast beef!

-All it takes to make the garlic herb compound butter for this roast beef is blending up all of the ingredients in a food processor.
+We simply blend the ingredients for the garlic herb compound butter in a food processor.
 If you can make a smoothie, you can make this love grease, I promise!

 Tip For the BEST Roast Beef:

-If you have the time, dry brining the beef roast for 24 hours before cooking it yields the most flavorful, tender, show-stopping result.
+If you have the time, dry brine the beef roast for 24 hours before cooking.
+This yields the most flavorful, tender, show-stopping result.

 To dry brine beef, simply sprinkle the roast with coarse sea salt and place it on a plate (or baking sheet).
 Refrigerate it overnight, leaving it open to the air in your refrigerator.
 There’s no need to cover it.